francescorn/francescorn/README.md

 I’m currently looking for a role as a software engineer.

+I am currently a contributing to Webkit's WebInspectorUI

 My skills include HTML, CSS, Javascript, React, and Python.

 You can reach me at fcornwall@alum.vassar.edu.